Development of ultra-high efficiency soft X-ray angle-resolved photoemission spectroscopy equipped with deep prior-based denoising method: Supplementary Material

 \section{Supplementary Material}

-See the supplementary material for the movie about the denoising program and the Python code and manual of the DPDM system, along with demonstration $\mu$SX-ARPES data for CeRu$_2$Si$_2$ accumulated over 1000 seconds.
+See the supplementary material for the movie about the denoising program and the Python code and manual of DPDM system, along with demonstration $\mu$SX-ARPES data for CeRu$_2$Si$_2$ accumulated over 1000 s.